Zac Gallen, Daulton Varsho lead Diamondbacks past Cubs 3-1 – KION546

 Stroman retired his first nine batters, but Varsho drove his first pitch of the fourth deep to center for his seventh homer.
 Josh Rojas and David Peralta tacked on two-out RBI singles for a 3-0 lead.

 The Cubs loaded the bases in the fifth on Christopher Morel’s 11-pitch walk in his third big league game, Andrelton Simmons’ eight-pitch walk after falling behind 0-2 and a hit by pitch for Contreras.
-But Gallen coaxed Ian Happ into an inning-ending bouncer to second.
+But Ian Happ bounced to second on the 10th pitch of his at-bat, ending the inning.

+“They outpitched us tonight,” Cubs manager David Ross said.
+“I thought our guys fought hard.”

 Sean Poppen, Joe Mantiply, Ian Kennedy and Mark Melancon then combined for four innings of two-hit relief.
 Kennedy struck out Patrick Wisdom with runners on second and third in the eighth, and Melancon earned his eighth save.